kdheepak/blog/content/36-unicode-cheat-sheet.md

   @blist
 ---

-I wanted to make a cheat sheet for myself containing a reference of things I use when it comes to Unicode.
+I wanted to make a cheat sheet for myself containing a reference of things I use when it comes to Unicode and when using Unicode in Vim, Python, Julia and Rust.

 First some basics: